ai4life-opencalls/oc_1_project_3/README.md

 manager.
 3. Once you are done, press `OK` to move to the next image.

+> **Note**: You can use any type of ROI selection, e.g. lasso or circle as well.
+It is
+> just important to remember to add each new ROI to the ROI manager using the `t` shortcut.

 All resulting images are saved into the mask folder.
 We recommend to perform a quality control to check whether the masks are correct.
 For this, you can either open all images in Fiji and compare them, or used the